 Safety.
 It goes without saying that you would want to live in a place where you can focus on your work without the constant fear of being robbed or kidnapped.

 Entertainment / Culture.
 You don’t want to work all day, but also enjoy what the place has to offer.
-Nice restaurants, bars, theaters and such are always a great benefit.
+Nice restaurants, bars, theaters, and such are always a great benefit.

 Popular Digital Nomad Cities Around the World

-The following places attract a growing number nomads due to the fact that they fulfill many of the above-mentioned factors.
+The following places attract a growing number of nomads due to the fact that they fulfill many of the above-mentioned factors.

 Southeast Asia seems to be the favorite choice for many remote workers today.
-No surprise, the low costs of living, stable WIFI and friendly people are the perfect conditions for fantastic digital nomad cities.
+No surprise, the low costs of living, stable WIFI, and friendly people are the perfect conditions for fantastic digital nomad cities.

 Chiang Mai might as well be the biggest digital nomad hub out there at the moment.
-Some estimations say that you can find more than 3,000 of them in the small city.
+Some estimations say that you can find more than 3,000 of them in a small city.
 You will definitely find a whole lot of coworking spaces and great cafes with free WIFI.

 Chang Mai itself has a fantastic laid-back atmosphere, it is inexpensive and has delicious Thai (and vegan) food.
 There are also many beautiful temples and it is surrounded by mountains and lakes.
 The climate is milder than Bangkok and it is a great base to explore northern Thailand.